CystalCreation/LBoL_CustomJadeboxMod/README.md

 <b>Treasure Hunter</b>

 Shining exhibit rewards after each boss are replaced with Kaguya's treasures.
+They do not add mana to the mana base.